Finschia/ostracon/test/maverick/README.md

 ## Setup

-The maverick node takes most of the functionality from the existing Tendermint CLI.
+The maverick node takes most of the functionality from the existing Ostracon CLI.
 To install this, in the directory of this readme, run:

 ```bash
 go build